projectacrn/acrn-hypervisor/doc/developer-guides/trusty.rst

 As shown in the above figure, here are some details about the Trusty boot flow processing:

-1. UOS_Loader
+1. User VM OS bootloader

    a.
 Load and verify Trusty image from virtual disk
    #.
-Allocate runtime memory for trusty
+Allocate runtime memory for Trusty
    #.
-Do ELF relocation of trusty image and get entry address
+Do ELF relocation of Trusty image and get entry address
    #.
-Call ``hcall_initialize_trusty`` with trusty memory base and
+Call ``hcall_initialize_trusty`` with Trusty memory base and
       entry address
 #.
 ACRN (``hcall_initialize_trusty``)